-MTH 052-FOUNDATIONS OF ALGEBRA 3-0-3
+MTH 052-FOUNDATIONS OF ALGEBRA

 An introduction to elementary algebra that provides basic principles, concepts and techniques that are necessary for student success in higher-level mathematics courses.
 Content material includes integers, operations with rational expressions, positive and negative exponents, factoring, solving first and second-degree equations, and word problems.
 Designed for students with little or no algebra background.
 Developmental courses may not be used to fulfill degree requirements.
-Prerequisite(s): MTH 050, MTH 050A (C or better) or Placement
+Prerequisite(s): MTH 050 or Placement